2020 RUN THE MOORS FELL RACE SERIES

-This well-established Fell Race Grand Prix involves several local running clubs - including Middleton Harriers, Rochdale Harriers & Saddleworth Runners - with Royton Road Runners joining for the first time in 2012.
+This well-established Fell Race Grand Prix involves eight local running clubs - including Middleton Harriers, Rochdale Harriers & Saddleworth Runners - with Royton Road Runners joining for the first time in 2012.

 RRR Rob James, competing for the first time, was the overall champion in 2018.

 The 2020 series is made up of 12 mainly local fell races - see the full list below & click on the links to each race for more details.

 Just like in the RRR (road race) championship, points are allocated for each race completed, with the best 5 scores counting for each individual.

 If you want any more information about this race series, please let me know!

 [showing distance in miles, amount of climb in feet]